splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Configure use of external http proxy

 Warning: Many http proxies are not provisioned with application traffic in mind.
 Ensure adequate capacity is available to avoid data loss and or proxy outages.
-Note: the follow vairables are lower case
+Note: the follow variables are lower case

 | Variable | Values        | Description |